Skip to content

 Frequently Asked Questions (FAQs)

-Although there is no scientific research behind the lasting effects of mesotherapy on hair loss since mesotherapy injects a limited amount of supplementary substances under the skin and more are required, you are likely to see increased results from your mesotherapy sessions if you continue.
+Although there is no scientific research behind the lasting effects of Mesotherapy on hair loss since it injects a limited amount of supplementary substances under the skin and requires more, you are likely to see increased results from your Mesotherapy sessions if you continue.

 Which is better for hair: Mesotherapy or PRP?